top of page

 • Practice math facts with songs, rhymes, or story-based flashcards

-• Limit timed drills; focus on accuracy and understanding
+• Limit timed drills; focus on accuracy and understanding rather than speed.

 • Celebrate small wins and effort, not just the correct answer